World Chess960 Championship

 The World Chess960 Championship is a match or tournament held to determine a world champion in Chess960 (also known as Fischer random chess), a popular chess variant in which the positions of pieces on the players' home ranks are randomized with certain constraints.
 Prior to 2019 FIDE did not recognize a Chess960 world champion or sponsor regular tournaments in the format, but the Chess Classic at Mainz and other non-FIDE affiliated organizations have hosted high-profile Chess960 tournaments and matches.
 Time controls for Chess960 are non-standardized, and usually conform to the wishes of the tournament sponsor or organizer.
 As a result, Chess960 championships have been held with irregular time controls ranging from rapid (Mainz) to blitz and bullet.

-FIDE has organized world championships in 2019 and 2022.
-The inaugural champion in 2019 was Wesley So.
-The current champion in 2022 is Hikaru Nakamura.
+FIDE has organized or co-organized three world championships: in 2019, won by Wesley So; in 2022, won by Hikaru Nakamura; and in 2026, won by Magnus Carlsen.

 Background

 The concept of Fischerandom chess originated as a proposal by former world champion Bobby Fischer, who initially presented it as a variant of shuffle chess and placed constraints on the possible positions in order to improve playability and reduce the chances of an unbalanced opening position.
 Fischer revealed the variant to the world on June 19, 1996, in Buenos Aires, Argentina, naming it 'Fischerandom' as a portmanteau of his name and the word 'random'.
 The goal of the game, as stated by Fischer, was to eliminate reliance on preparation and the memorization of various openings, and emphasize creativity and talent.
 Although the planned match between Eugene Torre and Pablo Ricardi, intended to showcase the new format, was canceled after a dispute between Fischer and the organizers, the variant quickly grew in popularity.
 That very same year, the first-ever Fischer Random chess tournament was held in Kanjiza, Yugoslavia.
 The tournament was not a world-class event, however, and it was not until 2001 that stronger matches/tournaments began to be held in the format.